Daaviid99/Daaviid99/README.md

 - 📄 [ESG Data Automation in Practice: Building an Agentic ESG System](https://www.davidsantossalvador.es/esg-data-automation-in-practice-building-an-agentic-esg-system-to-replace-manual-reporting-and-centralise-environmental-data)
 - 📄 [5 Ways to Digitalise Sustainability Reporting and ESG Automation](https://www.davidsantossalvador.es/5-ways-to-digitalise-sustainability-reporting-and-automate-esg-collect)
 - 📄 [I Built an AI Agent That Thinks Like Me (It Saved Me 15 Hours a Week)](https://www.davidsantossalvador.es/my-digital-brain-agent-saved-15-hours)

-## 🧭 My learning philosophy

-The skill I'm most interested in developing — and the one I think the sustainability sector needs far more of — is the ability to **move between domain knowledge and technical possibility**.

-Not to become an engineer.
-Not to abandon the environmental focus.
-But to be fluent enough in both languages to identify where the gap is, scope a solution that actually fits the problem, and build it without making it more complicated than it needs to be.

-Everything I publish here is part of that journey.